HydroModPy/HydroModPy/docs/source/architecture/mesh/gmsh-meshing.rst

 Class: ``RiverMeshTrace``
 (``hydromodpy/spatial/geographic/core/river_mesh_trace.py``).

-Exposed as the attribute ``DomainGeographicContext.river_mesh_trace``.
+Exposed through
+``GeographicDerivedFeatures.rivers.river_mesh_trace`` or passed as an explicit ``river_trace`` to the meshing case.
 The trace is already reprojected into the domain CRS and clipped to the catchment.
-No disk re-read happens during meshing.
+No disk re-read happens during meshing unless ``rivers.source = "file"`` is selected.

 Fields: